Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Stochastic Policy Gradient-based Reinforcement Learning

 \subsection{Alternating RL-based Training}

-After introducing the SPG, we now derive an optimization procedure akin to \cite{aoudia_model-free_2019} for the whole semantic communication system, i.e., encoder and decoder.
-It does not require any channel model but a fixed training/pilot sequence and a feedback link.
-We show it in Fig.~\ref{fig:com_system_RL}: \begin{enumerate} \item We note that according to \eqref{eq:sgdrxpars} decoder optimization reduces to supervised learning w.r.t. $\ceparams$ and $\rxpars$ at the receiver side.
+After introducing the SPG, we now derive an optimization procedure akin to~\cite{aoudia_model-free_2019} for the whole semantic communication system.
+It does not require any channel model but a fixed pilot, i.e., training, sequence and a feedback link.
+Further, it enables separation of encoder and decoder.
+We show it in Fig.~\ref{fig:com_system_RL}: \begin{enumerate} \item We note that according to~\eqref{eq:sgdrxpars} decoder optimization reduces to supervised learning w.r.t. $\ceparams$ and $\rxpars$ at the receiver side.
 Thus, in the first step, we train the decoder based on the training sequence and updated encoder, but without sampler/explorer ($\perstd^2=0$). \item Second, the encoder explores with transmit signals $\xtrain$.
-It is optimized based on the policy gradient of $\spgobj$ and the reward $\ln \aprob_{\rxpars}(\reltrain|\ytrain)$ that the decoder feeds back. \item We alternate between the first and second training steps until convergence.
-Note that we can use one or multiple SGD steps and batches for each alternating training step, respectively. \end{enumerate} Reminiscent of the RL fashion of the stochastic policy optimization of Semantic INFOrmation traNsmission and recoverY \cite{beck_semantic_2023}, we name this approach \sinfonirl.
+It is optimized based on the policy gradient of $\spgobj$ and the reward $-\ln \aprob_{\rxpars}(\reltrain|\ytrain)$ that the decoder feeds back. \item We alternate between the first and second training steps until convergence.
+Note that we can use one or multiple SGD steps and batches for each alternating training step, respectively. \end{enumerate} Reminiscent of the RL fashion of the stochastic policy optimization of Semantic INFOrmation traNsmission and recoverY~\cite{beck_semantic_2023}, we name this approach \sinfonirl.
+Finally, we have derived the SPG for semantic communication starting from the InfoMax problem \eqref{eq:infomax}.
+Replacing $\mi[\txpars]{\relvec;\yvec}$ by $\mi[\txpars]{\semvec;\yvec}$, this result also holds more general for classic communications.